lukasjarosch/go-docx/README.md

 }
 ```

+#### Placholders
+Placeholders are delimited with `{` and `}`, nesting of placeholders is not possible.
+Currently, there is no way to change the placeholders as I do not see a reason to do so.

+#### Styling
+The way this lib works is that a placeholder is just a list of fragments.
+When detecting the placeholders inside the XML, it looks for the OpenDelimiter and CloseDelimiter.
+The first fragment found (e.g. `{foo` of placeholder `{foo-bar}`) will be replaced with the value from the `ReplaceMap`.

+This means that technically you can style only the OpenDelimiter inside the Word-Document and the whole value will be styled like that after replacing.
+Although I do not recommend to do that as the WordprocessingML spec is somewhat fragile in this case.
+So it's best to just style the whole placeholder.

+But, for whatever reason there might be, you can do that.

+### ➤ Terminology
+To not cause too much confusion, here is a list of terms which you might come across.

+* **Parser**: Every file which this lib handles (document, footers and headers) has their own parser attached since everything is relative to the underlying byte-slice (aka. file).
+* **Position**: A Position is just a `Start` and `End` offset, relative to the byte slice of the document of a parser.
+* **Run**: Describes the pair `<w:r>` and `</w:r>` and thus has two `Positions` for the open and close tag.
+Since they are Positions, they have a `Start` and `End` Position which point to `<` and `>` of the tag.
+A run also consists of a `TextRun`.
+* **TextRun**: Is always nested inside a run and describes the tags `<w:t>` and `</w:t>`.
+It also just consists of two `Positions`.
+The type was just created for clarity and does not have special functionality.

+* **Placeholder**: A Placeholder is basically just a list of `PlaceholderFragments` representing a full placeholder extracted by a `Parser`.
+* **PlaceholderFragment**: A PlaceholderFragment is a parsed fragment of a placeholder since those will most likely be ripped apart by WordprocessingML.
+The Placeholder `{foo-bar-baz}` might ultimately consist of 5 fragments ( `{`, `foo-`, `bar-`, `baz`, `}`).
+The fragment is at the heart of replacing.
+It knows to which `Run` it belongs to and has methods of manipulating these byte-offsets.
+Additionally it has a `Position` which describes the offset inside the `TextRun` since the fragments don't always start at the beginning of one (e.g. `<w:t>some text {fragment-start</w:t>`)

 ### ➤ How it works
 This section will give you a short overview of what's actually going on.
 And honenstly.. it's a much needed reference for my future self :D.